sictweb/dps945/notes/welcome.md

 **Using your own personal computer**

 We expect the student to do their work on a computer that runs macOS (formerly known as Mac OS X), Linux, or another Unix-like operating system.
-If a student has a Windows 10 computer, then plan to install an environment that enables the installation of Linux.
+If a student has a Windows 10 computer, then plan to install an environment that enables the installation of Linux (e.g. WSL, Windows Subsystem for Linux).
 Alternatively, configure a dual-boot scenario.

 > Important - We *expect* you to do your work on macOS, Linux, or another Unix-like operating system.

 The student will use a number of applications and development tools, including:
-* A modern web app execution environment (Node.js, Express.js, MongoDB)
+* A modern web app and service execution environment (Node.js, Express.js, MongoDB)
 * Visual Studio Code
-* The Angular platform
+* React
 * Various code generators

 During the course, the professor(s) will guide the student in the installation, configuration, and use of the software.

 > Please be aware of the following:
 >
-> You are NOT required to use your own personal computer for BTI425 course work.
+> You are NOT required to use your own personal computer for this course's work.
 >
 > The College has hundreds of correctly-configured systems, ready to be used.
 You can save your work in the cloud, or on a (fast) USB flash drive.
 >
-> If you have problems or difficulties using your own personal computer for BTI425 course work, your professor will not be able to provide technical support.
+> If you have problems or difficulties using your own personal computer for course work, your professor will not be able to provide technical support.
 Maybe the student help desk (in the library) can help.
 In a problem scenario, you are still expected to complete your work on time.
 A problematic personal computer *cannot* be used as an excuse for delays in completing the course work.

 <br>